 Additionally there are associated cross-government senior official groups that support and inform these ministerial level structures.
-Principal amongst these is the Permanent Secretaries Group chaired by the National Security Adviser, Mark Sedwill.
+Principal amongst these is the Permanent Secretaries Group chaired by the National Security Adviser, Sir Tim Barrow.
 The National Security Adviser also acts as secretary to the NSC.

 Other Cabinet ministers attend as required (ie depending on what the Council is discussing).
 Similarly the Chief of the Defence Staff and Heads of Intelligence Agencies also attend when required.